The Great Filter

 But hold on there.
 Why is it that so many of the scientists who’ve studied this question keep concluding that it must actually have been kind of easy?
 What’s up with that?

 On the other hand, complex multicellular life of the sort that forms recognizable plants and animals is a much later development.
 Life of the sort that we would instinctively recognize without having to use a microscope — things like scorpions and snails and seaweed — didn’t really get going until the Cambrian Explosion, which took more than three and a half billion years to happen.
-The Earth’s solid surface was 85% of its current age; it took dozens of times longer than the initial creation of basic life did.
+The Earth’s solid surface was 85% of its current age, which means it took dozens of times longer than the initial creation of basic life did.

 The unlikely step might be the initial formation of basic protobacterial life.
-But I think it’s more likely that the really unlikely part was the progression from bacteria to complex plants and animals.
+But I think it’s more plausible that the really unlikely part was the progression from bacteria to complex plants and animals.
 After all, in our own history, this is the only step which took billions of years — more time than all the other steps combined.
-Since then, the entire remaining span of evolution from worms to people took only about one eighth as long.
+Since then, the entire remaining span of evolution from worms to lungfish to people took only about one eighth as long.

 Let’s take a look at what it took to get to that step.
 Life had to develop sexual reproduction, in which different organisms exchange genetic material to produce offspring different from the parents.
-This greatly sped up the process of evolution.
+This greatly sped up the process of evolutionary advancement.
 We needed eukaryotic cells, with mitochondria and nuclei.
 Finally, that allowed us to progress to multicellular organisms, in which a group of cells with a single common genetic code could differentiate into distinct tissues.
 With tissues you can have organs and muscles, and most importantly, nerves.

 All of these developmental steps are under careful study by those trying to figure out The Great Filter.
 Each of them is considered a key hurdle.
 But I’m not convinced that all of them are absolutely necessary as the sole path to complex life.
 And I think I’ve noticed another key hurdle which, as yet, I have not heard anyone else mention.

 What is it that makes mobile animal life possible?
 The fact that we have an oxygen atmosphere.
-Without it, there would be no way for a critter of larger than microscopic size to harvest and expend energy in a mobile lifestyle — you’d have to painstakingly sit around and photosynthesize for hours before building up the energy to move yourself a few feet.
+Without it, there would be no way for a critter of larger than microscopic size to harvest and expend energy in a mobile lifestyle — you’d have to painstakingly sit around and photosynthesize for days before building up the energy to move yourself a few feet.
 And without mobility, you can’t take advantage of the opportunities that can be afforded by intelligence.
 The Earth’s biosphere is full of organic materials that animals can use as fuel, but without oxygen, they’re nearly worthless.
-Without the oxygen atmosphere, I think complex life would essentially be limited to plants.
+Without the oxygen atmosphere, I think complex life would essentially be limited to plantlike creatures.
 And though a walking talking plant is not utterly inconceivable, they’d have to live their mobile lives at a very slow pace compared to animals.
 So it would take such beings much longer to evolve any sort of intelligence than it takes for animals.
 And that’s if we grant the assumption that plants would find any benefit at all in developing rudimentary sorts of intelligence.
 To me it seems that in a plant world, intelligence would be rather useless as a survival strategy.
 It’s the animal lifestyle, dependent on finding resources, which gets value from intelligence.

 I think it’s safe to say that the oxygen atmosphere is a key component of what made the evolution of human intelligence possible.
 It enabled animals to live roaming lives where energy sources (food) are available in the environment all around them, but can still be difficult to exploit once found.
 It lets them live in a way that can benefit from cleverness.
 So how did the oxygen get there?
 Photosynthesis, of course.
 It’s a waste product of plants.
 And where does the food come from?
 It also comes from plants.